-His most recent research interest and invention involves a device and method for painless Botox injections.
+One exciting research interest and invention involved a device and method for painless Botox injections.
 Dr. Weiss’ invention, the Weiss Comfort Shield, was proven to decrease or eliminate injection discomfort.
 His study was published in the peer-reviewed literature.
 [Read the scientific paper here]

 Other research interests have dealt with techniques and inventions to make laser vision correction more safe and predictable.
 He has presented papers on various aspects of this research at many of the major international refractive surgery meetings.